1968 Formula One season: Round 11: United States

-Race 12: Mexico
+Round 12: Mexico

 The final round of the championship in Mexico was moved back 2 weeks because of the 1968 Mexico City Summer Olympics having taken place only 3 weeks previously.
 When the F1 teams finally arrived at the high-altitude Magadelena Mixhuca Park circuit in Mexico City for the final round of the World Championship four weeks after Watkins Glen, Graham Hill had 39 points, Jackie Stewart had 36 and Denny Hulme had 33.
 All the contenders were overshadowed in qualifying by the Swiss Jo Siffert in Rob Walker's Lotus 49 who took pole position with Chris Amon's Ferrari second.
 Hill and Hulme shared the second row while Dan Gurney (in the third McLaren) was alongside John Surtees's Honda on the third row.
 Stewart was on row four with Jack Brabham's Brabham.
 For the occasion, the third Lotus was driven by Moises Solana, who out-qualified Lotus driver Jack Oliver after the Essex driver had a spin.
 At the start of the race neither man on the front well got away well and it was Hill who took the lead although he was overtaken at the first corner by the fast-starting Surtees.
 Hill re-took the lead later in the lap and was clear by the end of the lap.
 Stewart had moved to third ahead of Amon, Hulme, Pedro Rodriguez (BRM) and Jochen Rindt (Brabham).
 In the early laps, the order switched around considerably.
 Surtees dropped back through the field as his engine overheated and Rindt disappeared with an ignition problem.
 Jacky Ickx was back in action in his Ferrari after missing the US Grand Prix because of a leg injury but his race was also short-lived because of an ignition failure.
 Stewart took the lead for several laps but Hill passed him again while Hulme ran third until his car began to handle oddly and Siffert overtook him.
 Hulme retired on lap 11, when a rear suspension failure sent him into a guardrail, bringing to an end his World Championship challenge.
 It was now a straight fight between Hill and Stewart although Siffert decided to get in on the act and took the lead on lap 22.
 He then had to pit with a broken throttle cable and so it was Hill and Stewart again at the front.
 They were well clear of third-placed Brabham.
 And then Stewart began to drop back quickly with a fuel feed problem.
 The engine began to misfire and the handling also went awry.
 On lap 51, McLaren and Brabham both overtook him (the New Zealander having overtaken the Australian earlier).
 Brabham's race ended soon afterwards with an engine problem and as Johnny Servoz-Gavin also went out with an engine problem it was left to Oliver to take third place behind Hill and McLaren.
 Stewart ended up back in seventh position.
 Hill was World Champion for the second time.